 It is important to recognise that the template is not a prescriptive tool but needs intelligent application and advice will be provided on a case-by-case basis.

-Mitigation measures are not specifically identified by the template, which necessarily takes a generic approach rather than site specific view.
-Separate papers may address potential measures, but those envisaged by this template include, but are not necessarily limited to:

-UNCLOS Safety Zones

-IALA Aids to Navigation

-SOLAS Vessel Traffic Services

-The IMO General Provisions on Ships Routeing (GPSR)

-The IMO International Regulations for Preventing Collisions at Sea, 1972 (COLREG)

-The Permanent International Commission of Navigation Congresses (PIANC) Harbour Approach Channels – Design Guidelines

-Annex
+Annex 3

+Under Keel Clearance Policy Paper, NOREL, May 2014

-Guidance To Developers in Assessing
+Guidance to Developers in Assessing

-Minimum Water Depth over Tidal Devices
+Minimum Water Depth over Tidal and Wave Devices

 Purpose

-The purpose of this paper is to provide guidance to developers in determining an appropriate margin of safety for vessels transiting over tidal devices and their associated structures.
+The purpose of this paper is to provide guidance to developers in determining an appropriate margin of safety for vessels transiting over tidal and wave devices and their associated structures.

 This Paper is intended to assist discussions between developers and MCA and represents guidance only.
 Developers are free to deviate from the approach where they consider it necessary, can present a sound argument for doing so and/or offer mitigation measures.